Tractable General Equilibrium: Omitted Proofs for Section

 \end{proof}

-With the above lemma in hand, modifying the proof of \Cref{thm:mirror_extragradient_global_convergence} slightly, we can show local convergence to a strong solution when the initial iterate of the algorithm is initialized close enough to a local solution.
+With \Cref{lemma:mirror_extragrad_iterates_remain_local} in hand, modifying the proof of \Cref{thm:mirror_extragradient_global_convergence} slightly, we can show local convergence to a strong solution when the initial iterate of the algorithm is initialized close enough to a local \sklara{}{weak} solution.